exonum/exonum-doc/src/roadmap.md

 ### Dynamic Java Services

 The introduction of dynamic Java services will enable adding Java services to a running blockchain without the need to restart nodes.
-New services, in the form of Java modules, will be included into the network on the go.
+In other words, new services will be included into the network on the go.
 Support for dependencies between dynamic services will be added in one of the following versions.